dharshanalh/NetmikoSwitchBackup/README.md

 Netmiko can be installed using the instructions in the given link.
 (https://ktbyers.github.io/netmiko/#installation)

-After Netmiko installation Netmiko hp classes need to added and midified asper the instructions given in Netmiko_classes directory (https://github.com/dharshanalh/NetmikoSwitchBackup/tree/master/Netmiko_classes)
+After Netmiko installation Netmiko hp classes need to be added and midified asper the instructions given in Netmiko_classes directory (https://github.com/dharshanalh/NetmikoSwitchBackup/tree/master/Netmiko_classes)

 Now you can make use of the given scripts to connect to following switch models